MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 **Dome**

 : The thunderdome / Darkness sphere / "this has no name given to the player" is active while the Shade of Oryx is alive.
 This always appears in front of Oryx at the end of a phase, should he choose to use it.
 If any Taken Thrall touch it, they teleport inside the dome.
-Supposedly, touching the outside of the dome is instant death.
+Touching the outside of the dome is lethal.
 All players inside are teleported out when the Shade dies.
 Players are periodically teleported inside while the dome is active.

 ### Statuses